 When looking for a financial advisor, you want to know that they’re qualified and trustworthy.
 The title of CFP helps you pick out the best advisors from the bunch.
 That way, you can know that they’ve passed the test.
 Not only have they taken a grueling exam, but they have experience, education and ethics and a certification to prove it.

 Tips for Choosing a Financial Advisor

-- The most important qualification to look for in a financial advisor isn’t a CFP certification, but rather an adherence to fiduciary duty.
-By working with a fiduciary advisor, you ensure that they are legally bound to act in your best financial interests no matter what.
+- The most important qualification to look for in a financial advisor is an adherence to fiduciary duty.
+By working with a fiduciary advisor, you ensure that they are legally bound to act in your best financial interests.